penpot/penpot-docs/plugins/faq.md

 ### My plugin works on my local machine, but I couldn’t install it on Penpot.
 What could be the problem?

-The url you that you need to provide in the plugin manager should look <a target="_blank" href="/plugins/create-a-plugin/#2.6.-step-6.-configure-the-manifest-file">like this</a>: `https://yourdomain.com/assents/manifest.json`
+The url you that you need to provide in the plugin manager should look <a target="_blank" href="/plugins/create-a-plugin/#2.6.-step-6.-configure-the-manifest-file">like this</a>: <code class="language-bash">https:\/\/yourdomain.com/assents/manifest.json</code>

 ### Where can I get support if I find a bug or an unexpected behavior?